VonjareeW/Pswdgnrtr/README.md

-# Pswdgnrtr
+# Passwordgnrtr
-This module creates a password based on specific preferences by the user.
+This program creates a password based on user selected criteria

 #User Story
 AS AN employee with access to sensitive data